ProofOfConceptFactory/poc-symfony-doctrine-postgresql/README.md

-Hello from Symfony!👋
+Symfony with Doctrine and PostgreSQL
 ========================

-The "Hello from Symfony!👋" application is just a starter to show a minimalist symfony app.
+This POC is just a Symfony minimalist app with Doctrine and PostgreSQL.
+It uses a Docker container for PostgreSQL Database.

 Requirements
 ------------